CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 ### Async Request

-If you want to make asynchronous request, the code will be almost the same
+If you want to make an asynchronous request, the code will be almost the same:

 ```python
 import asyncio